 Kevin M. Holland, FAIA, NOMAC, has practiced architecture for over 25 years, and from 2015-16, served as the 30th National President of the National Organization of Minority Architects (NOMA.)

 A graduate of the University of Virginia and the University of Michigan, Kevin holds, or has held, architectural registrations in Delaware, Indiana, Ohio, and Kentucky.
-As a recent transplant to Los Angeles, Kevin now serves as the Director of Operations for the Los Angeles studio of Perkins and Will.
+As a recent transplant to Los Angeles, Kevin served as the Director of Operations for the Los Angeles studio of Perkins and Will.
 In this capacity, Kevin was instrumental in establishing the first Annual Perkins and Will Visiting Scholar at Tuskegee University.
+He is Managing Principal of k.michael architects.

 Barbara is President, Walt Disney Imagineering, Business Operations Design & Delivery.
 Barbara most recently served as Co-Managing Director, Principal of Gensler Los Angeles.
 In this collaborative leadership role, she brought strategic design management to highly innovative clients, such as Netflix, Amgen, JPL/NASA, Debbie Allen, and the City of Hope.
 A Fellow of the American Institute of Architects, she was the 2019 AIA Los Angeles President.
 Barbara currently serves as the President of Architecture for Communities Los Angeles (ACLA).